sin5678/inav_cn_wiki/Simplified-aircraft-guide..md

 ### Step 3, Setting up your remote, endpoinds and reverse of servos.

 * Setup receiver/transmitter according to what you are using.
-* If using GPS setup UART2 for GPS at baud 57500 and enable GPS if configurations.
+* If using GPS setup UART2 for GPS at baud 57500 and enable GPS in configurations.
-* Your TX should no NO mixing at all, check that when moving the sticks, the right channels moves in the receiver window.
-Also everything should be centered at 1500us, and full stick movement should be 1000-2000us use subtrim and travel range on TX to set this up.
+* Your TX should use NO mixing at all, check that when moving the sticks, the right channels moves in the receiver window.
+Also everything should be centered at 1500us, and full stick movement should be 1000-2000us.
+Use subtrim and travel range on TX to set this up.

 The correct way is: